 Basics of Accounting

-Concentrates on the role of market processes in determining the opportunities facing individuals and business firms, the policy issues facing public officials, and the patterns of resource allocation in the economic system.
-It is intended to be accessible to students with little or no prior exposure to economics.
-The mathematical prerequisite is competence with basic algebra and calculus.
-The aim is to provide students with analytical tools to help them tackle economic problems, which arise whenever agents must make economic trade-offs or engage in trade.
-While we cover a range of topics in microeconomics, the emphasis throughout the course is on learning how to approach and tackle economic problems—a skill that will be useful in making managerial decisions.
-Topics include supply and demand, consumers, production, equilibrium, imperfect competition, competitive strategy
+This course concentrates on the role of market processes in determining the opportunities facing individuals and business firms, the policy issues facing public officials, and the patterns of resource allocation in the economic system.
+It is intended to be accessible to students with little or no prior exposure to economics but also to provide new, more managerial material for students with more background.
+The aim of the course is to provide you with analytical tools to help you tackle economic problems.
+Economic problems arise whenever agents must make economic trade-offs or engage in trade.
+Thus, the techniques, concepts, and results that students will develop in this course will prove useful later in the first-year curriculum as well as in a wide range of courses in finances, accounting, marketing, operations, public policy, and competitive strategy.
+While students will cover a range of topics in microeconomics, the emphasis throughout the course will be on learning how to approach and tackle economic problems—a skill that will be useful to students in making managerial decisions.

 Managing Groups and Teams